Henry William Coulthurst

-Henry William Coulthurst (also William Henry) (1753–1817) was an English cleric and academic.
+Henry William Coulthurst (1753 – 11 December 1817) was a British clergyman and academic.

 Early life and background

 He was born in Barbados into a slave-owning family, the son of Henry Coulthurst, and became joint owner of a plantation in Demerara.
 One of his brothers was Tempest Coulthurst the physician.
 His "West Indian fortune" was later mentioned as one of his characteristics, with "learning, character" and "efficiency in duty".

 Coulthurst was educated in Yorkshire, England at Skipton and Hipperholme.
 He matriculated at St John's College, Cambridge in 1771, graduating B.A. in 1775, M.A. in 1778.
 In mathematics he was second wrangler, behind Samuel Vince.
 A friend and correspondent was the preacher Bryan Bury Collins, a contemporary at St John's.

 Academic and cleric

 Coulthurst was ordained deacon in 1776, and became a Fellow of Sidney Sussex College in 1781.
 From 1782 to 1790 he was minister at Holy Sepulchre, Cambridge.
 He graduated B.D. in 1785, D.D. in 1791, and took part in a celebrated Divinity Act (formal theological disputation) with Isaac Milner.

 As a young Fellow Coulthurst supported the abolitionist cause in Cambridge.
 He became a friend of William Wilberforce.
 He is mentioned by Thomas Clarkson as one of those who came forward to help the abolitionist committee in the period from 1788 of agitation against the Atlantic slave trade.

 After making public his opposition to a 1787 proposal by Thomas Edwards to change Cambridge's religious tests, in 1788 Coulthurst became involved in religious controversy with William Frend, on the orthodox side of the anti-Trinitarian debate.
 Frend published a leaflet series Mr Coulthurst's blunders exposed.
 Theophilus Lindsey in December 1788 noted that one of the leaflets was a reply to a sermon by Coulthurst that Frend had attended.
 The fifth leaflet, dated 18 February 1789, related to the Johannine Comma, and in it Frend cited in support Richard Porson ("Cantabrigiensis"), from his controversy with George Travis.

 Lindsey also commented that Coulthurst was "one of those that are reckoned Methodists" in various Cambridge colleges, which in the language of the time implied an evangelical.
 Henry Venn, a visitor in 1787, mentioned a Cambridge evangelical group including Coulthurst and Charles Simeon with whom he sat up late talking, five nights in a row, comprising also Charles Farish, and Henry and Joseph Jowett.